 No one knows exactly when "In the beginning" was.
 Whenever it was, God completely created the heaven and the earth originally at that time according to verse one!
-After that original creation, the earth was without form, void, and dark.
-Why would God create the earth without form, void, and dark in the beginning; and then proceed to describe these same creations as "good" in the next few verses?:
+After that original creation, the earth was described as without form, void, and dark in verse two!
+But every item created following verse two is then described as "good!"

 There is absolutely no reason to believe God ever made anything that was not originally created as good!
 Then why does verse two state that the earth was without form, void, and dark after being created in verse one?
 Other translations of the original Hebrew text indicate that something occurred and the earth had reached this state.
 For example, the New International Version® of the Bible renders the same verses as follows:

 That is, God originally created the heavens and the earth good in verse one, and over a period of time the earth had become formless, void, and dark.
 Between verse one and verse two a period of time obviously occurred.
 Based on current scientific estimates, the time period between verse one and two was approximately 4.55 billion years.
 This is the current estimated age of the earth.
 Yes, dinosaurs did roam the earth sixty-five million years ago!
-The following "creation" described in detail in Genesis is actually a recreation of a decimated earth originally created in verse one.
-It is this recreation that can be traced back to approximately 6,000 years ago.
-This idea that the creation described in detail in Genesis is actually a recreation of a decimated earth is supported by other scripture verses:
+The following "creation" described in detail beginning in Genesis 1:3 is actually a re-creation of a decimated earth originally created in verse one.
+This re-creation can be traced back to approximately 6,000 years ago.
+This belief that the creation described in detail beginning in Genesis 1:3 is actually a re-creation of a decimated earth is supported by other scripture verses:

 So in the beginning God created the heaven and the earth as good.
 Now the earth had become without form, void, and dark.
 Notice that only the earth had become without form, void, and dark.
 The "heaven" remained in good condition as it was created.